ufidon/its330/labs/lab07/README.md

    2. (6%) If we add TLBs, and 75 percent of all page-table references are found in the TLBs, what is the effective memory reference time?
 (Assume that finding a page-table entry in the TLBs takes 2 nanoseconds, if the entry is present.)

       Hints:
-      1. the effective memory reference time = 75% access with TLB hit + 25% access with TLB miss
+      1. the effective memory reference time = page hit rate * access time with TLB hit + page miss rate * access time with TLB miss
       2. access with TLB hit = TLB access + memory access
       3. access with TLB miss = TLB access + memory access (find the page entry and load into TLB) + memory access
 4. (12%, 4% each)Consider the following segment table: